tudorz23/BitTorrent/src/README.md

 ## Tracker
 * It first receives, from the clients, the files from the network and the details of their segments.
-Then, sends an `ACK` to each client to start te algorithm.
+Then, sends an `ACK` to each client to start the algorithm.
 * Holds a map linking each `file` to its `swarm`, but at no time does it know which client owns which segment.
-* Holds a map linking each `file` to its vector of `segments`, but at no time does it know the actual content of a file.
+* Holds a map linking each `file` to its vector of `Segments` (i.e. hash and index), but at no time does it know the actual content of a file.
 * When receiving a querry asking for the details of a file, it sends the `swarm` and the `segments` details of that file.
 * When receiving a message that a client fully downloaded a file, marks it as a